Chad Veach: Career

 Veach started as a youth pastor in El Monte, California.
 In 2004, Veach took a job counseling teens and young adults for United Generation ministry in Puyallup, Washington.
 In 2013, he became associated with Judah Smith, spiritual adviser to Justin Bieber and lead pastor of Churchome, a multi-site megachurch based in Seattle and Los Angeles.

 In 2014, Chad Veach and his wife Julia Veach moved to Los Angeles and started their ministry with informal gatherings at their home.
 Zoe Church began its services in borrowed space in a small church in Santa Monica and, after one day at the 1 Oak nightclub in Hollywood.
 Zoe Church had services at the Fonda nightclub.
 Zoe Church moved to the El Rey Theatre on Wilshire Boulevard.
 Services were also held at the Million Dollar Theater in downtown Los Angeles.
 Veach told the New York Times that he modeled Zoe Church after Hillsong Church and Church of the Highlands.

 In 2017, Veach and Judah Smith accompanied Justin Bieber on his Purpose World Tour, reportedly to serve as “positive influences.”
-Videos of Veach hanging out with Justin Bieber have appeared on Veach’s Instagram account.
+Videos of Veach with Justin Bieber have appeared on Veach's Instagram account.

-Ruth Graham, writing in Slate, noted how Veach’s “on-trend streetwear and friendship with Justin Bieber” made him the latest example of the “cool-pastor phenomenon.”
-Describing Veach as an “Instagram-savvy pastor ... who dresses not like Ward Cleaver, but like a Supreme model,” Graham observed that “Veach and his cohort seem to have converted as many style writers as they have souls.”
+Ruth Graham, writing in Slate, noted how Veach's trendy fashion and association with Justin Bieber made him the latest example of the “cool-pastor phenomenon.”

 In August 2022, Zoe Church bought the 98 year old Buddhist Temple in Highland Park for their future church site.